Rando L. Allikmets, PhD

 Lisa Rehm, MPA

-- Development of microarray-based and next generation sequencing-based diagnostic applications for eye diseases.
+- Microarray-based, next generation sequencing-based diagnostic applications for eye diseases

 - Gene- and small molecule therapy for retinal disorders.